akeneo/pim-api-docs/content/concepts/asset-manager.md

 ::: availability versions=3.2,4.0 editions=EE
 :::

-In an asset family, an asset attribute is a characteristic of an asset for this family.
+In an asset family, an asset attribute is a characteristic of an asset for this given family.
 It helps to describe and qualify an asset.
 An asset attribute can have a value per channel and/or per locale.

 ::: warning